jeffreykegler/old_kollos/notes/misc/strand.md

-Before getting into details of the algorithms for forming a prefix bocage and a suffix parse, and winding them together, it may be useful to outline their main intended use.
+Before getting into details of the algorithms for forming a prefix bocage and a suffix parse, and for winding them together, it may be useful to outline the main intended use.
 The archetypal case is the one in which we parse from left-to-right, breaking the parse up in pieces